Special $ 20 Million Bonuses For Air Canada Executives

-Air Canada’s massive losses in 2020 and massive layoffs have not prevented Montreal from paying $ 20 million in “incentive bonuses” to its managers.
+The Canadian Airways Flight Attendant Federation and governance specialist on Monday denounced Montreal’s decision to pay $ 20 million in “incentive bonuses” to its executives and directors.

-Implementing these special bonuses allowed executives to be rewarded even if Air Canada didn’t meet its financial goals in the past year.
-Under the Standard Performance Rewards Program, they could have earned up to $ 45 million in bonuses, but the company’s net loss of $ 4.7 billion in 2020 made those payments impossible.
+Implementing these special bonuses enabled Air Canada managers to be rewarded even if the company did not reach its goals in 2020.
+Under the benchmark performance bonus program, they could receive bonuses of up to $ 45 million, but the company’s net loss of $ 4.7 billion in a year 2020 made these payments impossible.

+For governance expert Michel Nadeau, these rewards are simply “unacceptable,” especially since thousands of Air Canada employees have had to make “sacrifices.”

+“We are disappointed,” replied Wesley Lisowski, of the Canadian Federation of Public Servants, which represents airline flight attendants.

-In addition, Air Canada decided to grant former CEO Calin Rovensco and four other top bosses “equity appreciation rights”, the stated aim of which is to allow them to “recover” part of the salary they gave up last year.
-Pandemic.
+In addition, Air Canada has decided to grant former CEO Calin Rovinescu and four other senior presidents “share appreciation rights”, the stated aim of which is to allow them to “recover” part of the salary they gave up last year due to the pandemic.

-Finally, the carrier’s board of directors used its “discretion” to remove the year 2020 from the long-term incentive bonus calculation assigned to its managers for the period from 2017 to 2020.
-Include the year.
-The year 2020 in the account would have been eliminated by the value of those bonuses.
+Finally, the Board of Directors used its “discretion” to remove the year 2020 from the long-term incentive bonus calculation for its executives for the period from 2017 to 2020.
+Including 2020, it would have eliminated the value of these bonuses. .

 Over $ 9 Million for Rovinescu